hastricantya/katalon-taskapi-HastriCantya/README.md

 5. POST Add Categories (to add categories)
 6. GET Categories (to get information detail of categories that already posted)
 7. PUT Categories (to update information categories)
-8. DELETE Categories (tp delete categoreies)
+8. DELETE Categories (to delete categoreies)

 D. There are 2 Test Suite that Hastri's made:
 1. Regression TS Customer